tylerwaf/Twilight-Zone-Episode-Generator/README.md

 1. Download the files
 2. Go to http://www.omdbapi.com/ and click on api key in the navigation bar
 3. Follow the steps on the api key page to receive your api key
-4. Go to the project folder open the scripts.js file
+4. Go to the project folder and open the scripts.js file
 5. Replace the api key with your unique key
 6. Launch the program